Sonnet 43

 William Shakespeare's Sonnet 43 employs antithesis and paradox to highlight the speaker's yearning for his beloved and sadness in (most likely) their absence, and confusion about the situation described in the previous three sonnets.
 Sonnet 27 similarly deals with night, sleep, and dreams.

 Structure

-Sonnet 43 is an English or Shakespeare sonnet.
+Sonnet 43 is an English or Shakespearean sonnet.
 English sonnets contain three quatrains, followed by a final rhyming couplet.
 It follows the form's typical rhyme scheme, ABAB CDCD EFEF GG, and is written in iambic pentameter, a type of poetic metre based on five pairs of metrically weak/strong syllabic positions per line.
 The first line of the couplet exemplifies a regular iambic pentameter: